kmaterna/Tutorial_research_skills/Coding_basics/4_GMT/readme.md

 ## Project 3:
 * Make a map of GPS velocities in Northern California.
-Plot faults.
+Plot faults, and add earthquakes.
 Use color scale for topography.
 Include km scale bar, velocity scale, topography scale.
 * When you're done, put a .png of the map into the Github repo's readme to make it look beautiful!

+## Project 3:
+* If that's too easy, make a depth profile of the earthquakes across the San Andreas Fault system in Northern California.